freenas/freenas-docs/userguide/system.rst

 issue is addressed by adding more RAM.
 Autotune will always slow the system down as it caps the ARC.

-The "Enable autotune" checkbox in :menuselection:`System --> Advanced` is unchecked by default.
-Check this box if you would like the autotuner to run at boot time.
-If you would like the script to run immediately, you will need to reboot the system.
+The :guilabel:`Enable autotune` checkbox in :menuselection:`System --> Advanced`
+is unchecked by default.
+Check this box to run the autotuner at boot time.
+If you would like the script to run immediately, the system must be rebooted.

 If the autotune script finds any settings that need adjusting, the changed values will appear in